 For the sauce, mix ssamjang and almond butter (1: 1.5 ratio).
 This was an accidental invention but a crazy delicious one.
 The combination of slightly sweet-nutty almond butter and umami-packed ssamjang balances out the sourness of kimchi perfectly.
 How much sauce you need will depend on how aged and sour your kimchi is.
 Start with a little bit of each (kimchi and sauce), taste and adjust the quantity to your liking.
 I guarantee this is one of the easiest, healthiest, and tastiest bibimbap you’ve ever had.

-I recently made a fun poster with this bibimbap, please check it out here.
 Eat more bibimbap, be happy and healthy!